draftdev/startup-marketing-checklist/_posts/2017-10-03-blogging-platforms.markdown

 - **[Medium](https://medium.com/new-story)** - Medium is really pushing its premium features for publishers lately, but the free option is still pretty good.
 You don't get to customize the look of your blog, but it does get some free distribution on Medium.com.

+- **[Postagon](http://www.postagon.com/)** - Many of the blogging platforms on this list have more features than Postagon, but if you like a clean, minimal experience, you can start writing on Postagon in less than a minute.

 - **[Squarespace](https://www.squarespace.com/)** - In addition to being a great [tool for landing pages](/2017/landing-page-tools), Squarespace allows you to manage and host your blog.

 - **[Tumblr](https://www.tumblr.com/)** - Tumblr is simple and customizable, plus you can make it work with your own domain name.